-The direct product problem has been studied extensively in models including Boolean circuits~(e.g., \cite{GNW, IW, IJKW10}), communication protocols~\cite{IRW, Sha, KSdW, LSS, VW}, and query algorithms~\cite{IRW, NRS, Sha, KSdW}.
-In all of these models, an optimal $T$-bounded algorithm which attempts to compute $f$ can always be applied independently to each of $k$ inputs, using at most $T' = Tk$ resources and succeeding with probability $p' = p^k$, so these are the `ideal', strongest parameters one might hope for in a DPT.
-However, direct product statements of such strength are generally false, as was shown by Shaltiel~\cite{Sha}, who gave a family of counterexamples which applies to all `reasonable' computational models.
-We will describe these examples (specialized to the query model) in Section~\ref{examplesec}. \footnote{Shaltiel calls a DPT `strong' if it applies to all $p, T$ and its parameters satisfy $p' \leq p^{\Omega(k)}$ and $T' \geq \Omega(Tk)$.
-His\\ counterexamples rule out strong DPTs for `reasonable' computational models.
-In later works, the modifier `strong' \\has been used in a somewhat broader way.
+The direct product problem has been studied extensively in models such as Boolean circuits, e.g., in~\cite{GNW, IW,IJKW10}; communication protocols~\cite{IRW, Sha, KSdW, LSS, VW}; and query algorithms~\cite{IRW, NRS,Sha,KSdW}.
+In all of these models, an optimal $T$-bounded algorithm which attempts to compute $f$ can always be applied independently to each of $k$ inputs, using at most $T' = Tk$ resources and succeeding with probability $p' = p^k$, so these are the ``ideal,'' strongest parameters one might hope for in a DPT.
+However, direct product statements of such strength are generally false, as was shown by~\cite{Sha}, who gave a family of counterexamples which applies to all ``reasonable'' computational models.
+We will describe these examples (specialized to the query model) in Section~\ref{examplesec}.\footnote{Shaltiel calls a DPT ``strong'' if it applies to all $p, T$ and its parameters satisfy $p' \leq p^{\Omega(k)}$ and $T' \geq \Omega(Tk)$.
+His counterexamples rule out strong DPTs for most computational models.
+In later works, the modifier ``strong'' has been used in a somewhat broader way.
 We will not use this terminology in the present paper.}

 Thus, all DPTs shown have necessarily been weaker in one of several ways.
-First, researchers have restricted attention to algorithms of a special form.
-Shaltiel~\cite{Sha} showed a DPT with the `ideal' parameters above holds for the query model, if the algorithm is required to query each of the $k$ inputs exactly $T$ times.
-He called such algorithms `fair'.\footnote{Technically, Shaltiel proved, in our terms, an optimal XOR lemma for fair algorithms, but as he noted, this im-\\plies an optimal DPT, and his proof method can also be modified to directly prove an optimal DPT for fair algorithms.} A similar result for a special class of query algorithms called `decision forests' was shown earlier by Nisan, Rudich, and Saks~\cite{NRS}.
+First, researchers have restricted attention to algorithms of a special form. \cite{Sha} showed a DPT with the ``ideal'' parameters above holds for the query model, if the algorithm is required to query each of the $k$ inputs exactly $T$ times.
+He called such algorithms ``fair.''\footnote{Actually, Shaltiel proved, in our terms, an optimal XOR lemma for fair algorithms, but as he noted, this implies an optimal DPT, and his proof method can also be modified to directly prove an optimal DPT for fair algorithms.} A similar result for a special class of query algorithms called ``decision forests'' was shown earlier in \cite{NRS}.